The Premier League's domestic flights dilemma

 What football does in this area matters because it is the world's most popular sport and has the potential to influence so many millions of people all over the world.
 The Premier League is not only the most popular domestic league in the world, it is also one of Britain's biggest exports.

-There is no doubt that the more football there is the less chance it can be truly sustainable, until something significant changes.
+There is no doubt that the more football there is, the less chance it can be truly sustainable, until something significant changes.
 While it is obvious the football authorities clearly don't control the clubs' travel plans, it is equally obvious to state that the clubs do not control the schedules, so when does the circular argument break?

 That includes acknowledging the relatively small emissions we are talking about but at the same time giving credence to what Vince called an "example" and others call an "opportunity" for the power and influence of football to be put to immense positive effect.